sumentse/project-form/README.md

 # Sharepoint Project Form
-This is used for submitting entries for projects
+This is used for submitting entries for projects and viewing them on Sharepoint

 ## Getting Started